Sioux: Protest against the Dakota Access oil pipeline

-In the summer of 2016, Sioux Indians and the Standing Rock Sioux Tribe began a protest against construction of the Dakota Access oil pipeline, also known as the Bakken pipeline, which, if completed, is designed to carry hydrofracked crude oil from the Bakken oil fields of North Dakota to the oil storage and transfer hub of Patoka, Illinois.
+In the summer of 2016, tribal members and the Standing Rock Sioux Tribe began a protest against construction of the Dakota Access oil pipeline, also known as the Bakken pipeline, which, if completed, is designed to carry hydrofracked crude oil from the Bakken oil fields of North Dakota to the oil storage and transfer hub of Patoka, Illinois.
 The pipeline travels only half a mile north of the Standing Rock Sioux reservation and is designed to pass underneath the Missouri River and upstream of the reservation, causing many concerns over the tribe's drinking water safety, environmental protection, and harmful impacts on culture.
 The pipeline company claims that the pipeline will provide jobs, reduce American dependence on foreign oil and reduce the price of gas.

 The conflict sparked a nationwide debate and much news media coverage.
-Thousands of indigenous and non-indigenous supporters joined the protest, and several camp sites were set up south of the construction zone.
+Thousands of Indigenous and non-Indigenous supporters joined the protest, and several camp sites were set up south of the construction zone.
 The protest was peaceful, and alcohol, drugs and firearms were not allowed at the campsite or the protest site.
 On August 23, Standing Rock Sioux Tribe released a list of 87 tribal governments who wrote resolutions, proclamations and letters of support stating their solidarity with Standing Rock and the Sioux people.
 Since then, many more Native American organizations, environmental groups and civil rights groups have joined the effort in North Dakota, including the Black Lives Matter movement, Vermont Senator Bernie Sanders, the 2016 Green Party presidential candidate Jill Stein and her running mate Ajamu Baraka, and many more.
 The Washington Post called it a "National movement for Native Americans."

-Return of Artifacts
+Return of artifacts

 In November 2022, 150 sacred artifacts were repatriated to the Lakota Sioux peoples.
 They were stored for more than a century at the Founders Museum in Barre, Massachusetts.
 However, these are just a small fraction of circa 870,000 Native American artifacts (including nearly 110,000 human remains) that are still at prestigious colleges, museums and the federal government.